NoroffFEU/development-platforms/src/content/docs/cms/sanity/sanity-case-study.md

 - **2018**: Continued refinement and expansion of Sanity CMS features to meet evolving user needs.
 - **2019**: Further enhancements and improvements to Sanity CMS platform, focusing on developer-friendliness and customization.

-## Sanity.io Case Study

-This Case Study introduces Sanity.io as a platform that enables companies of all sizes to create remarkable digital experiences.
-It provides a single source of truth for content, aiding in the development of innovative digital campaigns.
-Sanity.io’s strengths lie in its excellent integration with popular programming languages and frameworks, providing a seamless experience for developers.
-Its powerful image pipeline and support for GraphQL make it a versatile tool for content management.
-Additionally, it boasts a large library of official and custom plugins, further enhancing its capabilities.

-One of the main weaknesses is the lack of multi-language support, which is only available through plugins.
-This could potentially limit its usability for global teams.
-Additionally, with a high number of requests and responses, a paid tariff becomes necessary, which could be a barrier for smaller organizations.
-The time to set up a project can be slower than some of the competitors.
-Lastly, there’s a dependency on Sanity.io when developing data for a website, which could limit flexibility.

 ## Sanity API

 **Sanity provides two APIs**